-What training is recommended to prepare for the System Architect Certification Exam?
+What training is recommended to prepare for the Pega Certified System Architect certification exam?

-The completion of the following Pegasystems' training courses, combined with your professional experience, is the most effective way to prepare for the Certified System Architect exam:
+The completion of the following Pega training course, combined with your professional experience, is the most effective way to prepare for the Pega Certified System Architect exam:

-In addition to training classes, what other activities or experience can help me become a Certified System Architect?
+In addition to training classes, what other activities or experience can help me become a Pega Certified System Architect?

 The following have proven to be helpful in preparing for the exam:

 - Experience in the development of applications using object-oriented design principles

-- Experience in the design and development of applications using Pega 7
+- Experience in the design and development of applications using Pega Platform

 - Programming experience with Java, C++, C Sharp, HTML, and relational databases

 - Familiarity with Pega Platform

-- Exposure to Pegasystems developer information via product documents, online help files, and/or the PDN
+- Exposure to Pegasystems developer information via product documents, online help files, and/or the Pega Community.

 Pega Certified Senior System Architect (PCSSA) Questions

 How do I become a Certified Senior System Architect (CSSA)?

 To become a CSSA, you must have the CSA certification as a prerequisite, and pass the CSSA exam.
-To prepare for the exam, you can enroll in the Senior System Architect Self Study or Instructor-Led Training course.
+To prepare for the exam, you can enroll in the Senior System Architect self study course or Instructor-Led Training course.
 See the System Architect career path page for information on Senior System Architect training offerings and exam information.